DigitalBox98/SimpleExtJSApp/README.md

 <br>

-This page is to be considered as a work in progress with more information to come : ) <br>
+This page is to be considered as a work in progress for advanced users : ) <br>

 # Synology DSM info
 The Synology DSM client part is based on ExtJS 3.4 library <br><br>